cyber-suvash/XSS_OR_Cross_Site_Scripting_Detection_using_ML/README.md

-# XSS Stand for Cross Site Scripting <b> This Project Protential to detect XSS using Machine Learning ..
+# XSS Stand for Cross Site Scripting Vulnerability
+This Project Protential to detect XSS using Machine Learning ..